-Amateur registration opens at 6:00 pm CST on Thursday, November 30, 2017.
-There are just 250 spots available and entries sold out in just a couple of hours for the 2017 event so please plan to get your entry in as soon as it opens.
+Amateur registration opens at 6:00 pm CST on Thursday, December 6, 2018.
+There are just 350 spots available and entries sold out in just a couple of hours in the past so please plan to get your entry in as soon as it opens.
 The registration link will be available here on the TKO website.

 There will also be a Women’s class with a Saturday morning qualifying session and Saturday afternoon main event.